CompPhysVienna/n2p2/src/doc-sphinx/source/Topics/keywords.rst

 of items provided has to be consistent with the argument of the ``number_of_elements`` keyword.
 The order of the items is not important, elements are automatically sorted according to their atomic number.
-The list nnp::ElementMap::knownElements contains a list of recognized element symbols.
+The list :member:`nnp::ElementMap::knownElements` contains a list of recognized element symbols.

 ----